jigyasaG18/USA-Elections-Sentiment-Analysis-Using-Machine-Learning/README.md

 - **Polarity**: Measures the sentiment of a tweet.
   - Range: [-1.0, 1.0]
-  - > 0: Positive sentiment
+  - More than 0: Positive sentiment
   - < 0: Negative sentiment
   - = 0: Neutral sentiment